 - Clean and disinfect countertops, sink faucet and handles, refrigerator handles, and cutting boards.
 Check the manufacturer's directions for specialty countertops.

-- Clean spills on the kitchen floor to keep them from attracting more dirt and bacteria.
+- Clean spills on the kitchen floor so they don't attract more dirt and bacteria.

-- Empty bathroom wastebaskets and those with dirty diapers, and take out the garbage.
+- Empty bathroom wastebaskets and those with dirty diapers.
+Take out the garbage.
 Spritz the containers with sanitizing spray.

 - Clean and sanitize the bathroom sink faucet and handles.